I’ve been making money online since I was 16 years old.

 Selling stuff is literally as simple as taking a photo and writing a description of it.
 You can upload it to Craigslist, Ebay, Facebook Marketplace, Amazon, have a garage sale if you want to.
 A lot of you will have more local versions of Ebay in your own countries too.

 I have literally been trying to sell all my crap for the last five years, stripping all my belongings to the bare essentials, and even after around 200 things I still have crap lying around.
 Just looking at my desk now I see at least four things I could put up for sale today.
-It is a never ending source of stress (and pocket money).
+It is a never ending source of pocket money.

 Simply sign up to the sites listed above and start listing.
 For a more thorough guide, the entire first chapter of my free e-book, So You Wanna Be A Traveller? is about how to sell your crap.
 You can get your free copy here.